 What is Detroit Country Day School's ranking?

-Detroit Country Day School ranks among the top 20% of private schools in Michigan for: Highest average ACT score, Largest student body, Most AP courses offered, Most sports offered and Oldest founding date.
+Detroit Country Day School ranks among the top 20% of private schools in Michigan for: Highest average SAT score, Highest average ACT score, Lowest average acceptance rates, Largest student body, Most AP courses offered, Most sports offered and Oldest founding date.

 When is the application deadline for Detroit Country Day School?